Why study this course

 The BA in Media, Journalism and Culture is a three-year, full time, modular course.
 Most modules include 12 weeks of teaching and the rest of the semester is devoted to exams and other kinds of assessment, along with the processes of marking and exam boards.

-Six core 20-credit modules are taught mainly using a lecture/seminar format.
-You will be introduced to ideas and approaches in lectures and carry out more applied and team-based work in seminars.
+In total six core 20-credit modules are taught mainly using a lecture/seminar format.
+During your lectures you will be introduced to new ideas and approaches and carry out more applied and team-based work in your seminars.

 |Module title||Module code||Credits|